StarControlGalCiv/GalCiv3StarControl/readme.txt

 XML file suffix convention: _StarControl
 Better not to use SC, as someone might like to merge the mod with something with the same abbrevation, like say Starcraft(SC).

+Add letters before "xml" in order to have the game ignore them.

-All references to Earthlings replaced with Humans, except in conversations.
+All references to Earthlings are replaced with Humans, except in conversations.